nginxinc/nginx-controller-lab/docs/class1/module1/lab8.rst

       - username: `retail-dev@acmefinancial.net`
       - password: `Admin123!@#`

-Review the Components added via the API
+Review the Components added through the API
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

     1. Select `Services` from the navigation menu